Skip to main content

 router.route('/api/vehicles').get(vehicles);

-The script that generates the token simply inserts a JSON document into the MarkLogic database - mocking the behaviour of a user registration.
+The script inserts a JSON document into MarkLogic, mocking a user registration.

-Note: Never ever store passwords in their plain text form in any of the documents in the database, use a hashing algorithm to obfuscate the password such as the bcrypt-nodejs npm package.
+Note: Never ever store passwords in plain text in any database document.
+Use a hashing algorithm like the bcrypt-nodejs npm package.

-Once the user has been "registered", we generate a token based on the user information - to be more precise, we are going to create a payload that contains the username.
+Once the user is “registered”, we generate a token from their info.
+Specifically, we build a payload containing the username.

-Finally we also need a 'secret' to create the token.
+We also need a “secret” to sign the token.

 Note: The secret for the token should never be stored inline in the code - ideally it should be stored as an environment variable and it should be a complex set of strings and numbers.